Senior Officer Salaries

 Full details may be found in the Pay Policy Statement 2015-16

-We might use consultants for their expertise to reduce costs - through delivering better working practices and helping us make savings.
-Specialist support is also critical when expertise is not available in-house.
-So, for example, we used specialist support in finance to overcome some problems that needed a skill-set we did not have at the Council.
+The Council may use consultants for their expertise to reduce costs - through delivering better working practices and helping us make savings.
+Specialist support is also critical when expertise is not immediately available in-house.

 Temporary support is also invaluable when an issue being addressed is of limited duration and we only need to buy-in support for a fixed period.